 Two different sets of sensitivity analyses were conducted:

-[1] The original analyses were repeated, but with different Bayesian priors and starting values to evaluate the sensitivity of the models to the prior specifications.
+1. The original analyses were repeated, but with different Bayesian priors and starting values to evaluate the sensitivity of the models to the prior specifications.
 Specifically, we conducted analyses with more informative priors (prior sigma set to 1% and upper limited to 100% of sample standard deviation, and explained variance to 90%), and less informative priors (prior sigma set to 25% of sample standard deviation, no upper limit, and explained variance to 50%).

-[2] Based on previous research on temporal trends in (alcohol-related) reported crime rates which showed an increase in reported incidence from about 2013 onwards, and which was unlikely to have been due to changes in alcohol consumption but was likely the results of changes in reporting [9], analyses were restricted to a post-intervention period up to the middle of the year 2013.
+2. Based on previous research on temporal trends in (alcohol-related) reported crime rates which showed an increase in reported incidence from about 2013 onwards, and which was unlikely to have been due to changes in alcohol consumption but was likely the results of changes in reporting [9], analyses were restricted to a post-intervention period up to the middle of the year 2013.

 Validation analyses were conducted in which the same analyses as described above were conducted, but instead of one of the identified intervention areas, synthetic time-series were calculated and compared for 25 areas randomly selected from the set of control areas (where no intervention happened).
 A priori, the difference between the measured time-series in these areas and the modelled synthetic time-series should result in a summary Null finding (with random variability around the Null for individual areas).